na-na-hi/renget/archive/vffr2.md

 &nbsp;&nbsp;&nbsp;&nbsp;other physical dealers, she deals a "totally not new damage type" where her damage is &nbsp;&nbsp;&nbsp;&nbsp;converted to bleed - this means every buff on your supports that helps with crit rate or crit &nbsp;&nbsp;&nbsp;&nbsp;damage is utterly useless to her.
-Can sub out her stigs for Drac/Dirac/Dirac or Shuijing, &nbsp;&nbsp;&nbsp;&nbsp;but since she's the first physical chakram dps, she really needs her weapon.
+Can sub out her stigs for Drac/Dirac/Dirac or Shuijing, &nbsp;&nbsp;&nbsp;&nbsp;but since she's the first physical chakram dps, she really needs her weapon (or Pardo's, lol.)

 *Terminal Aide 0017*				/ Prometheus (Prommy/Botnya)
 &nbsp;&nbsp;&nbsp;&nbsp;IMG phys supporter, kit is built as a mix of Drive Kometa and Carole.
 Gauntlet user, and